 – Abstract: At present providing quantum-safe security for systems became a major requirement to realize as existing secured cryptosystems may not survive after 30 years when quantum computers become a reality.
 Even though the existing quantum-safe cryptosystems are provably secure in theory, their security against side-channel (leakage) attacks may be problematic.
 In this research, we aim to construct leakage-resilient and quantum-safe cryptographic constructions.

-– Project: On stronger authenticated key exchange
+– Project: On stronger authenticated key exchange over the Internet

 – Abstract: Security models for two-party authenticated key exchange (AKE) protocols have been developed over the years to address various attack scenarios against AKE protocols.
 The extended Canetti–Krawczyk (eCK) security model is widely used to provide security arguments for AKE protocols because of its clear definitions of security as well as advanced adversarial capabilities.
 Most of the eCK-secure AKE protocols are proven to be secure in the random oracle model (ROM).
 The ROM is an ideal-world assumption, whereas the standard model captures the real-world assumptions.
 In this project, we investigate different security improvements on AKE protocols, such as leakage resiliency, secure pairing-based constructions, etc. Our aim is to come up with new provable-secure protocol constructions in the standard model.